Blog/ WebRTC TURN server: Everything you need to know

 There are 2 participants associated with a TURN session:

-The Transport Addresses associated with TURN client and Peers:
+The Transport Addresses associated with TURN clients and Peers:

 The Transport Addresses associated with a TURN server: